Driver shaken by encounter with man accused of Memphis shooting rampage

 It was the height of hysteria Wednesday as a gunman was on the move, stealing cars, shooting people and raining down terror on the city of Memphis.

-And he didn’t know he was about to come face to face with the man police were looking for until a gray car pulled up beside him at the gas pump.
+He didn’t know he was about to come face to face with the man that police were looking for until a gray car pulled up beside him at the gas pump.
 He remembered it as a Hyundai, although police say it was a Toyota.

 Porter said the driver pulled up very close to his Challenger on the passenger side.
 He said he could tell the man wasn’t there to get gas.

-“He cracked the window and he approached me by saying, ‘Hey do you have percs?’”
+“He cracked the window, and he approached me by saying, ‘Hey do you have percs (percocet)?'”
 Porter said.
 “He was just like, loud.
-You know in public, asking me do I have percs or anything like that.
+You know, in public, asking me do I have percs or anything like that.
 Which I don’t, I don’t sell drugs.”

 Porter says he looked in Kelly’s eyes and knew who he was dealing with.